 Military Shader: This is a drab green wash.
 Compared to GW Althonian Camoshade, it’s less yellowish.
 I like it quite much, I think it’s great for shading drab or muted greens when you don’t want that yellowish hue of Althonian Camoshade.

-Green Tone, Purple Tone, Blue Tone: We already reviewed these inks a while a go, check out the review here.
-For reference, Green Tone Ink is slightly more muted than GW Biel-Tan Green, Purple Tone is a very close match to GW Druchii Violet, Blue Tone is slightly less blackish and than GW Drakenhof Nightshade.
+Green Tone, Purple Tone, Blue Tone: We already reviewed these inks a while ago, check out the review here.
+For reference, Green Tone Ink is slightly more muted than GW Biel-Tan Green, Purple Tone is a very close match to GW Druchii Violet, Blue Tone is less blackish and than GW Drakenhof Nightshade.

 Dark Tone, Strong Tone: Also reviewed earlier, learn more about them here.
-Dark Tone Ink is a perfect match for GW’s old Badab Black or Nuln Oil, while Strong Tone is a darker, more blackish brown compared to GW Agrax Earthshade (but a very close match for GW’s old Devlan Mud).
+Dark Tone Ink is a perfect match for GW’s old Badab Black or (old formula) Nuln Oil, while Strong Tone is a darker, more blackish-brown compared to GW Agrax Earthshade (but a very close match for GW’s old Devlan Mud).
 Please note that The Army Painter seems to have changed Soft Tone Ink since our review:

 Soft Tone – Soft Tone Ink used to be quite similar to GW’s old Gryphonne Sepia or new Seraphim Sepia Shade, but The Army Painter seems to have changed it into a more mid-brown wash, as seen as on the colour swatch.
 It’s actually quite similar to GW Agrax Earthshade.
 Old Soft Tone Ink seems now to be Light Tone Ink.